BYUCS260/learning-vue-cli/tutorials/lesson1.md

 ![front end architecture](/images/vue-architecture.png)

-Now create a file "vue.config.js" with the following content
+Now create a file "vue.config.js" in the same directory with "package.json" with the following content

 ```
 // vue.config.js